Daisy Knatchbull: Early life and family

 Knatchbull was born on 5 October 1992 to the Hon.
 Philip Knatchbull (born 1961) and Atalanta Cowan (born 1962).
 Her paternal grandparents are Patricia, 2nd Countess Mountbatten of Burma, and John, 7th Baron Brabourne.
 Her maternal grandfather is photographer John Cowan.
 She is the great-granddaughter of Louis, 1st Earl Mountbatten of Burma, First Sea Lord and the last Viceroy of India.
 Her parents divorced in 2000.
 She has two younger half-brothers from her father's second marriage to Wendy Leach (born 1966), including Frederick "Freddy" Knatchbull (born 2003), known for his appearance on Made in Chelsea.
 She also has a younger step sister Phoebe (born 1995, from her step mother's first marriage to Alexander John Wills).
 Through her father, she is a third cousin of William, Prince of Wales.

 Knatchbull was educated at Benenden School and graduated with a Bachelor of Arts in philosophy from the University of Leeds in 2015.

+In April 2026, Knatchbull and music executive Giovanni Damiani announced their engagement.